UBlock Origin: Blocking and filtering

+There used to be a feature that protected against IP address leaks via WebRTC.
+However, this feature was removed in version 1.38 for all platforms except Android, as most browsers no longer have vulnerabilities related to WebRTC leaks.

 Site-specific switches to toggle the blocking of pop-ups, strict domain blocking, cosmetic filtering, blocking remote fonts, and JavaScript disabling were also added to uBlock Origin.
 The Firefox version of uBlock Origin has an extra feature which helps to foil attempts by web sites to circumvent blockers.